jgung/verbnet-parsing-iwcs-2021/README.md

 ```

 ### Google Cloud Platform
-Alternatively, you can train models via [Google Cloud ML Engine](https://cloud.google.com/ml-engine/), as this project is fully compatible.
+Alternatively, you can train models via [Google Cloud ML Engine](https://cloud.google.com/ml-engine/).
 To package the project, you can simply run `python setup.py sdist`, which will create a tar archive under `dist/tfnlp-*.tar.gz`.

 Then follow the [latest instructions](https://cloud.google.com/ml-engine/docs/tensorflow/training-jobs) for running a training job in ML Engine.
 You can use the same training arguments you would locally after the empty `--` flag, other than specifying `--job-dir` before this flag.
 <aside class="notice">